-Dairy foods and alternatives like milk, cheese, fromage frais, sova drinks and vogurts (choose unsweetened calcium fortified milk alternatives) are important because they contain calcium and other nutrients that your baby needs.
-Eat two or three portions a day, using low-fat varieties whenever vou can - for example, semiskimmed or skimmed milk. low-fat yoghurt and half-fat hard cheese.
-However, there are some cheeses that you should avoid - see 'Foods to avoid' on page 31 for more information.
+Milk and dairy foods (or dairy alternatives) like cheese, fromage frais, soya drinks and yogurts (choose unsweetened calcium fortified milk alternatives) are important because they contain protein, calcium and other nutrients that your baby needs.
+Eat two or three portions a day, using low-fat varieties whenever you can - for example, semi-skimmed or skimmed milk, low-fat yogurt and half-fat hard cheese.
+However, there are some cheeses that you should avoid - see Foods to avoid on page 34 for more information.